DamoM73/turtle_vid_tute/lesson_3.md

 > - names cannot start with a number
 > - names are case sensitive (eg. `age` is not the same as `Age`)

-Using variables, I can copy the `for` loop and use it as many times as I want, and the values for `sides`, `length`, and `degrees` will always the value I assigned to the at the beginning.
+Using variables, I can copy the `for` loop and use it as many times as I want, and the values for `sides`, `length`, and `degrees` will always use the value I assigned to the at the beginning.
 In programming this is called a *single point of truth*.
 This means that by changing the value assigned to `sides` I can change the value for all places where `sides` is used.
 Same for `length` and `degrees`.

 Change **lesson_3_pt_1.py**  so it draws a hexagon with a side length of 100.